Efficient Deep Learning with Decorrelated Backpropagation: Results

 \subsection{DBP effectively decorrelates inputs to all network layers}

-In Fig.~\ref{fig:decor_loss}, the change is input correlation is shown for each layer during the training process for DBP.
+We first verified that DBP indeed effectively reduces input decorrelation across layers in DNNs.
+Figure~\ref{fig:decor_loss} shows the change is input correlation for each layer of the ResNet18 model during the training process for DBP.
 To quantify input correlation we use the mean squared values of the strictly lower triangular part of the $\vb{C}$ matrix.
-It can be seen that layer inputs become rapidly decorrelated during the first 10 epochs and correlations remain consistently low.
+Layer inputs become rapidly decorrelated during the first 10 epochs and correlations remain consistently low.
 This demonstrates that the decorrelating learning rule indeed effectively learns to decorrelate the inputs to all network layers.